venture-data/twilio-bidirectional-rnd/README.md

 ### Overview
 This documentation outlines the integration process for making outbound calls using Twilio, connected to real-time conversational AI via OpenAI, and utilizing ElevenLabs for Text-to-Speech (TTS) services.
 The setup allows dynamic audio streaming over WebSockets and manages cloud storage of call recordings using AWS.

+Please refer to the `stable-branch` as the code there runs fine - the main branch was modified for testing convoi later.

 ### Directory Structure
 ```
 ./